bintangginanjar/www.sscasn.bkn.go.id-scrapy/README.md

 ![Screenshot](2021-07-02_11-36.png)

-The result can be exported to csv, json or even xlsx file format
+The result can be exported to csv, json or even xlsx file format.
+Just simply put the extension (xlsx, csv or json) on output file